Can you have more than one life insurance policy?

 Why you might want more than one policy?

-You feel you don’t have enough cover. | For example, you may have cover for your repayment mortgage but not to provide a financial safety net for your family.
+| You feel you don’t have enough cover. | For example, you may have cover for your repayment mortgage but not enough to provide a wider financial safety net for your family if you passed away.
 So, although you already have a decreasing term insurance plan, you may want to add another life insurance policy.
-Your family can then use this money to replace your lost income or funeral costs. |
+Your family can then use this money to replace lost income or help cover funeral costs. |

-You take on more financial commitments. | You may decide to send your children to private school or start your own business.
+| You take on more financial commitments. | You may decide to send your children to private school or start your own business.
 Whilst a regular income is coming in, you can cover all the expenses.
 But if you died, the money from an additional insurance policy can help your loved ones pay everyday bills without worrying. |

-You want more comprehensive cover. | Joint life insurance usually ends on the death of the first person.
-This leaves the remaining partner without any cover.
-Instead, you can take out cover that ends on the death of the second life.
-Alternatively, you can have two separate policies.
-Then each partner gets to decide how much cover they need. |
+| You want more comprehensive cover. | Joint life insurance usually ends on the death of the first person covered by the policy.
+This means the surviving partner is left without cover.
+You could instead choose cover that pays out after the second person dies, or take out two separate policies so each partner can choose the level of cover they need. |

-If your new employer doesn’t offer a death in service payment, you could take out your own life insurance policy to provide cover. |
+| You change employer. | If your new employer doesn’t offer a death in service payment, you could take out your own life insurance policy to provide cover. |

-You need a different type of cover. | You may already have insurance to pay off your mortgage if you die.
+| You need a different type of cover. | You may already have insurance to pay off your mortgage if you die.
 But what about if you can no longer work because of illness or injury?
 Income protection insurance provides a tax-free monthly income if you can’t work. |

-Cheaper premiums. | If you’ve improved your health and lifestyle, you could find that your premiums are now cheaper.
+| Cheaper premiums. | If you’ve improved your health and lifestyle, you could find that your premiums are now cheaper.
 For example, if you’ve given up smoking.
 Taking out a new policy could help you reduce your costs. |

-Whole of life cover guarantees to pay out whenever you die.
-If you put the plan in trust, it can be used to pay any inheritance tax.
-This is because the tax-free payout doesn’t form part of your estate so doesn’t count towards your overall inheritance tax bill. |
+| Pay an inheritance tax bill. | Whole of life cover guarantees to pay out whenever you die.
+If you put the plan in trust, the payout can be used to help pay any inheritance tax, as it usually won't form part of your estate. |

 The benefits of multiple life insurance policies